Wild Rice and Squash Pilaf Stuffing

 • Heat the oven to 400°F and line a large baking pan with parchment paper.

-• Peel the butternut squash, remove the seeds and chop into 1/2 inch cubes.
+• Peel the butternut squash, remove the seeds, and chop into 1/2-inch cubes.
 Add the squash and onion to a large mixing bowl.
 Drizzle 1 tablespoon oil and season with salt and pepper, then thoroughly mix to coat.

 • Bake for 20 minutes, tossing once around the 10-minute mark.
-Add in the walnuts and continue baking for 5 minutes more, or until walnuts are golden and squash starts to show charred bits at the tips and edges.
+Add in the walnuts and continue baking for 5 minutes more, or until the walnuts are golden and the squash starts to show charred bits at the tips and edges.

 • While the veggies are roasting, cook rice.
 Heat a Dutch oven over medium-high heat.
-Add rice and broth, season with some salt and add the remaining tablespoon of oil.
+Add rice and broth, season with some salt, and add the remaining tablespoon of oil.

 • Stir well and cook uncovered for 15 minutes or until liquid is absorbed.
-Allow it to chill until veggies are done.
+Allow it to chill until the veggies are done.

 • Spread the cooked rice onto the tray with roasted veggies and sprinkle with cranberries.
 Mix well to combine.